dotcpp/dotcpp/README.md

-# DotCpp (.C++)
+# DotCpp

-DotCpp (.C++) project is a C++ implementation of popular .NET APIs including the .NET Standard Library, NodaTime, and others.
+DotCpp project is a partial port of popular .NET libraries including the .NET Standard Library, NodaTime, and others to native C++17.
 Its purpose is to facilitate code reuse between C# and C++.

-.C++ is developed and maintained by [CompatibL](http://www.compatibl.com "CompatibL"), a provider of custom software development services, market and credit risk solutions, and model validation consultancy for the financial industry.
+DotCpp is developed and maintained by [CompatibL](http://www.compatibl.com "CompatibL"), a provider of custom software development services, market and credit risk solutions, and model validation consultancy for the financial industry.

 ## Purpose

-When code is written in C# and has to be ported to C++, the fundamental differences between two distinct API styles, one represented by the .NET Standard Library and the othe by core C++ libraries such as STL and Boost, becomes major obstacle to code reuse.
+When code is written in C# and has to be ported to C++, the fundamental differences between two distinct API styles, one represented by the .NET Standard Library and the other by core C++ libraries such as STL and Boost, becomes major obstacle to code reuse.

-As an example, consider this code in C#:
+As an example, consider this code in C# to sort a structure of type Foo with two properties A and B using LINQ:
 ```
+List<Foo> x = new List<Foo>();
+... populate the list here ...
-myList.OrderBy(_ => _.x).ThenBy(_ => _.y).ToList();
+List<Foo> y = x.OrderBy(_ => _.A).ThenBy(_ => _.B).ToList();
 ```
 and this code in C++:
 ```
-std::sort(begin(my_list), end(my_list),
+std::vector<foo> x;
+... populate the list here ...
+std::sort(begin(x), end(x),
     [](auto const& l, auto const& r)
     {
-      return std::tie(l.y, l.x) < std::tie(r.y, r.x);
+      return std::tie(l.a, l.b) < std::tie(r.b, r.a);
     }
 );
 ```
 Both code snippets perform the same function.
-However translating from one to the other requires major changes in code structure, making the process of porting slower and more error-prone.
+However translating from one to the other requires major changes in code structure, making the process of porting slower and more error prone.
+With DotCpp, the C++ code becomes more similar to the C# code:

-The objective of the .C++ project is to provide .NET like API on top of STL and Boost.
-This is accomplished by defining classes that implement .NET APIs and are derived from STL and Boost classes.
-These classes work with STL algorithms as well as with C# like code that can for the most part be obtained from C# by replacing . operator by -> and new operator by new_ function prefix.

-## Example

-To illustrate the .C++ API style, we will use the following C# example that creates an empty list, adds an element, and prints the result:

 ```
-var myList = new List<double>();
-myList.Add(1.0);
-Console.WriteLine(myList);
+dot::list<foo> x = dot::make_list<foo>();
+... populate the list here ...
+dot::list<foo> y = x.order_by(foo_impl::a).then_by(foo_impl::b).to_list();
 ```

-In .C++, the same code would look as follows:
+The main difference is now mostly cosmetic - C# code uses the standard .NET naming convention, while DotCpp code uses the canonical snake_case naming convention of STL and Boost.

+## Reference semantics

+DotCpp types based on C# classes have reference semantics implemented using std::shared_ptr, with full support for System.Object (mapped to dot::object) and boxing/unboxing behavior for value types and support for C# like cast, is, and as operators.

+A DotCpp pointer has implicit conversion to a pointer to base, and explicit conversion (cast operator) to a pointer to derived, providing behavior that is similar to type conversion in .NET.

+## Reflection

+.NET reflection based on GetType() and typeof(T) methods is supported for classes and enums, providing support for serialization and invoking methods with parameters.

+## STL compatibility

+Because core DotCpp containers are either derived from the corresponding STL containers, or directly implement begin/end and iterators, they can be passed to methods expecting STL containers or specific STL types:
 ```
-auto myList = new_List<double>();
-myList->Add(1.0);
-Console->WriteLine(myList);
+dot::list<double> x = dot::make_list<double>();
+... populate the list here ...
+std::sort(*x);
 ```

-By making it possible to write boilerplate code in C++ that mirrors the C# original, the effort of porting from C# to C++ is simplified, reducing the need for complex code changes.